-(2) Conducts RM assessment for all training being conducted.
+- (2) Conducts RM assessment for all training being conducted.
 Reviews and signs an RM worksheet for the RTA, training facility, or any high-risk training event.
 Develops control measures and safety procedures for all phases of training.
-See Appendix D, RM for detailed additional information.

-(3) Establishes and maintains a safety training/certification program to train and qualify all personnel assigned to the command in safety procedures for their specific area of responsibility /assignments/weapons/ammunition/special activities.
-Personnel who have not completed the certification will not be appointed as ROICS/RSOs or RLSOs.

-(4) Per references (g), (h) and (i), ensures incident reports are filed using Web-Enabled Safety System.
+See Appendix D, RM for detailed additional information. - (3) Establishes and maintains a safety training/certification program to train and qualify all personnel assigned to the command in safety procedures for their specific area of responsibility /assignments/weapons/ammunition/special activities.
+Personnel who have not completed the certification will not be appointed as OICs/RSOs or RLSOs. - (4) Per references (g), (h), and (i), ensures incident reports are filed using Web-Enabled Safety System.
 Enterprise Safety Applications Management Systems is a web-enabled system that facilitates the filing of incident reports.
-When Operational Situational Serious Incident Reports (OPREP-3 SIRs) or Personnel Casualty Reports (PCRs) are sent via message traffic, the CG MCIEAST-MCB CAMLEJ must be informed on all message traffic for that incident.

-(5) Designates a ROIC, RSO, LRSO, and Position Safety Officers (PSOs)/Assistant RSOs (ARSOs) (if required) for each RTA or training facility as delineated in this chapter.
-The ROIC, RSO or the assigned corpsman will not have any assigned additional duties other than the safe operation of that assigned RTA or training facilities.
+When Operational Situational Serious Incident Reports (OPREP-3 SIRs) or Personnel Casualty Reports (PCRs) are sent via message traffic, the CG MCIEAST-MCB CAMLEJ must be informed on all message traffic for that incident. - (5) Designates a OIC, RSO, LRSO, and Position Safety Officers (PSOs)/Assistant RSOs (ARSOs) (if required) for each RTA or training facility as delineated in this chapter.
+The OIC, RSO or the assigned corpsman will not have any assigned additional duties other than the safe operation of that assigned RTA or training facilities. - (6) Develop, continuously update and retain a by-name roster per ref (a) and (al) which: - (a) Identifies members of the command who are OIC/RSO/RLSO certified per weapon system, and; - (b) Identifies members of the command who are OIC/RSO/RLSO certified per specialty, including, but not limited to: - 1.
+Diving Supervisors, Certified Master Divers, DZ Safety Officers (DZSO), Jumpmasters, Parachute Malfunction Officer, Helo CAST Masters, Safety Insert Officers (SIOs), Forward Air Control (FACs)/Joint Terminal Attack Controller (JTACs), Naval Gunfire Liaison Officers, Shore Fire Control Party, HRST/HST qualified personnel, Breachers, Marine Corps Instructor of Water Survival (MCIWS), Marine Corps Instructor Trainer of Water Survival (MCITWS), HEAT Instructors, Laser Range Safety (LRSO), Breachers, all CBRNE 5711/5769/5702 Marines regardless of rank, and CVOT instructors, UAS (UAS ROIC/Mission Commander/UAS Operators) or any other specialties regardless of rank.

-(6) Certifies in writing, the command's ROICs and RSOs qualifications to safely supervise training aboard Camp Lejeune.
-This is accomplished by the submission of a commander's certification letter, see chapter 3 of this Order for specific details.
-The commander's certification letter identifies those individuals designated to perform the duties as ROIC/RSO or any additional training specialists such as Range Laser Safety Officer (LRSO), Chemical, Biological, Radiological, Nuclear, High-Yield Explosives (CBRNE), UAS/SUAS (UAS ROIC and Operators), HST, HRST, Diving Supervisor, Certified Diver, Jump Master, Helo Cast Master, MCIWS/MCITWS, DZ Safety Officer (DZSO), Safety Insert Officer (SIO), Breacher, HEAT Trainer.
-The Commander, by signature on this letter, certifies that his/her unit ROICs/RSOs:

-(a) Are competent and current in the required certification and properly instructed/trained in the performance of their duties of the assigned tasks/responsibilities as a ROIC/RSO/RLSO.

-(b) Are knowledgeable of proper procedures for the weapon system and ammunition for which they are responsible.

-(c) Have completed the Marine Net, Distance Learning Course "Range Safety" (RTAMRSOCAA) and attend the MCIEAST-MCB CAMLEJ ROIC/RSO Information Safety Course if required according to Appendix G.

-(7) Designate the appropriate uniform and personal protective equipment (PPE) if not prescribed by a higher authority.

-(8) Appoint technically qualified personnel to certify, verify, and properly handle ammunition, explosives, and range residue (i.e. spent brass, bandoleers, clips, links, casings, ammunition cans/boxes) in accordance with references (j) and (k).
+- (7) In lieu of providing Range Control with a by-name OIC/RSO roster, submit one signed, command certification letter to Range Control annually per Appendix H format.
+This annual letter will be submitted at the beginning of each fiscal year.
+The letter states that OIC/RSOs assigned within his/her unit are qualified per applicable references and: - (a) Are competent and current in the required certification and properly instructed/trained in the performance of their duties of the assigned tasks/responsibilities as an OIC/RSO/RLSO. - (b) Are knowledgeable of proper procedures for the weapon system and ammunition for which they are responsible. - (c) Have completed the Marine Net, Distance Learning Course "Range Safety" (RTAMRSOCAA) and attended the MCIEAST-MCB CAMLEJ OIC/RSO Range Safety Officer's Course. - (8) Designate the appropriate uniform and personal protective equipment (PPE) if not prescribed by a higher authority. - (9) Appoint technically qualified personnel to certify, verify, and properly handle ammunition, explosives, and range residue (i.e. spent brass, bandoleers, clips, links, casings, ammunition cans/boxes) in accordance with references (j) and (k) and disposed of properly.

 e.
-Range Officer-in-Charge (ROIC)/Range Safety Officer (RSO)
+Officer-in-Charge (OIC)/Range Safety Officer (RSO)